 However, as building operators and facility managers, we must make sure we have the right technological tools at hand.
 Both to provide relevant information to decision-makers and to be ready to implement change quickly.
 With tight budgets and resources, we also need to make sure we get the very most out of the investments we do.

 So far, we have implemented multiple digitizations and digital transformation pilot projects within all of NMBU´s operational areas; new-builds, planning, operations, and user participation.
 This has given us valuable insight into what we need at this point, what we are actually able to do today, and where we see ourselves in 5-10 years from now.
-Bimsync has been part of several pilots and is also one of the systems we now use permanently in larger construction projects.
+Catenda Hub (previously Bimsync) has been part of several pilots and is also one of the systems we now use permanently in larger construction projects.
 Introducing BIM to people can be difficult.
-The "what's in it for me" is not always obvious, and the user threshold in most existing BIM-systems can be high.
-Bimsync both solves an important need today and has given us a platform to test new functionality and BIM-implementations in operations.
+The “what’s in it for me” is not always obvious, and the user threshold in most existing BIM-systems can be high.
+Catenda Hub (previously Bimsync) both solves an important need today and has given us a platform to test new functionality and BIM-implementations in operations.
 This is where a digital twin for testing and simulation purposes really come to good use.

 The main emissions from any building take place in the maintenance phase; from the key hand-over all the way through to when the building is demolished.
 The footprint is higher than necessary because the buildings are run in a non-optimized manner.
 This means that we, as building owners are spending much more money than we need to.
 There are often large amounts of data available in modern or modernized buildings and NMBU uses energy management actively.
 But we still have limited ability to structure and combine measured data in an effective manner for optimized sustainability.